 3. … mind the details

 A beautiful suit is nothing without a premium wristwatch.
 A delicate necklace and a few rings can work miracles when it comes to bringing a clothing look to life.
-To a casual dress a pair of sunglasses can add the specific summer breeze that you where looking for – in other words: details of the styling make your photos complete and the model who embodies your brand looks more authentic to the target group.
-They help one to imagine the shown scene in a better way, because there is more to it than simply looking at a product.
-The right styling details make your photos look like snippets from real life and the same time they prove taste and make people desire what they see.
-Another aspect of caring for the details is how you handle e.g. wrinkles, collars, hems, zippers and buttons.
+To a casual dress, a pair of sunglasses can add the specific summer breeze that you were looking for – in other words: details of the styling make your photos complete and the model who embodies your brand looks more authentic to the target group.
+They help one to imagine the shown scene in a better way because there is more to it than simply looking at a product.
+The right styling details make your photos look like snippets from real life and at the same time they prove taste and make people desire what they see.
+Another aspect of caring for the details is how you handle e.g. wrinkles, collars, hems, zippers, and buttons.
 Especially these parts of the clothes need to get styled accurately, which among others, is a good reason to work with a professional ( – I will elaborate on a few more reasons for hiring an experienced stylist in a future article).
-The mentioned to-be-styled details can turn out to be tricky sometimes and if only because of the post production, someone should always pay attention to them.
+The mentioned to-be-styled details can turn out to be tricky sometimes and if only because of the post-production, someone should always pay attention to them.
 But in fact, a pair of magical stylist hands don’t only fix rumpled looks, but they also add an incredibly immaculate appearance to your images.
 That’s the dream.